About the P-Patch Program

 What is a P-Patch?

 P-Patch is the name given to community gardens that are managed by the Seattle Department of Neighborhoods P-Patch Community Gardening Program.
 The name, P-Patch, originated from its first community garden, Picardo Farm.
 Gardens come in many shapes, sizes, and ownerships.
-For more Facts about P-Patch Community Gardens: 2014 P-Patch Narrative Information Sheet.
+For more facts about P-Patch Community Gardens, read the P-Patch Fact Sheet.